-The E-3E designation does not appear to have been used, since the E-3F designation is not sequetial, but rather uses the F for France.
-Some sources claim the E-3E is a NATO call-sign, which raises the possibility that the designation may apply to the NATO version, but this is not widely attested.
+The E-3E designation was initially not used, since the E-3F designation is not sequetial, but rather used the F for France.
+Some sources claimed the E-3E is a NATO call-sign, which raises the possibility that the designation may apply to the NATO version, but this is not widely attested.

 The E-3F is powered by CMF56 engines.
 Four of these aircraft equipped with AN/APY-2 radar were procured for use by the French Air Force.
 In 1997 France requested the purchase of four Electronic Support Measures (ESM) Systems for incorporation into their E-3F AWACS fleet, develop and provide support for a French ESM Emitter Data Base system, maintenance of system software and related services, U.S. Government and contractor engineering and logistics services, personnel training and training equipment, publications and technical data, support equipment, spare and repair parts and other related elements of logistics support.
 The estimated cost was $85 million.
 In 2001 Boeing was awarded a $25,500,000 firm-fixed-price contract to provide for procurement, certification and installation of Global Positioning System Integrated and Reduced Vertical Separation Minimum system hardware and software in support of four E-3F Airborne Warning and Control System (AWACS) aircraft.
 The work is expected to be completed October 2002.